rafegal/english-page/docs/exercises/future-tense-exercises.md

 # Future Tense Exercises

-Practice expressing future actions with will, going to, and present continuous!
+Practice expressing future actions with will, going to, and present continuous!!!

 ## Exercise 1: Will vs Going to